observer-tips-org/observer/README.md

 What's it like to go to sleep, and never wake up? <br />
 What was it like to have awakened without ever having gone to sleep? <br />
 Sustain and observe the moment in smooth waters.
 There is only present. <br />
+Continuously dilate your space/time; from mole hills with elaborate tunnels to the forever unknown universe. <br />

 ### Words
 awareness, compassion, wisdom, openness <br />